 Due to the beautiful nature of the average DAW, you don’t have to be a music theory genius to figure out what notes you’ve used, because it says it right in the workspace.

 If you’ve created a melody with MIDI, just look at the notes that are in the Workspace, and then consider experimenting with one of those notes when building a bass-line.
+Additionally, grab a copy of PianoForAll from their website because this is one of the best ways to learn piano for music production.

 10) Use Slurs That Match the Kick